 Drop and Freeze:

 Step off a box that is around 18-24 inches high.
 Make sure to land on both feet simultaneously with your knees bent and try to stop any momentum immediately.
 This is a great exercise for weaker athletes that are not yet used to high-impact plyometric exercises.
-It prepares the body to better to better coordinate the high forces during landing and prepares them for real depth jumps.
+It prepares the body to better coordinate the high forces during landing and prepares them for real depth jumps.

 Single-Leg Depth Jumps:

 Single leg jumps should only be done by experienced athletes and the height of the box should be chosen carefully.
-The athlete drops of the box like in a regular depth jump, but lands on only one foot.
+The athlete drops off the box like in a regular depth jump, but lands on only one foot.
 After the landing, the athlete tries to explode back up as quickly as possible.
 Make sure that your knee doesn’t buckle and that the center of gravity remains over the jumping leg.
 As an added difficulty, add a box to jump onto.

 2. Jump Higher Through Strength Training